nhscc/problem-statements/2019/elections/bdpa-elections-part-1.md

 ## Requirement 5

-**History: each user can view a complete history of past elections that can be sorted by <span style="text-decoration: underline">at least</span> the
-following: title, creation time, opening time, closing time.**
+**History: each user can view a complete history of past elections that can be sorted by at least the following: title, creation time, opening time, closing time.**

 > Other useful metrics might include allowing users to sort elections by
 > ownership (i.e. only showing elections created by your app and not others),